Legonzaur/blog/_posts/2023-07-04-tone-v2-technical-analysis-en.markdown

 tags: data_analysis videogame_modding northstar titanfall_2 technical
 lang: en
 ---
-Tone didn't just get created all in one go.
-Because multiple programs needed to be created, a Github organization has been created.
+Tone didn't just get made all in one go.
+Because multiple programs needed to be programmed, a Github organization has been created.
 You can find it here:  [ToneAPI Github org][Github].

 At the day I write this article, Tone is running on its second major version.
 ## V 1.0